rpoleski/MulensModel/developers_board.md

     * plotting - sharex where possible
     * note in PSPL tutorial about plotting data in MulensData
     * add example that after calling Event.get\_chi2() use Event.fit to get e.g. magnifications so that the magnification is not calculated twice
-    * hack session examples to be renamed, unlinked in README.md
     * **satellite data fitted and plotted - what is missing now?**
     * use ast.literal\_eval() for .cfg files to read dict or list, e.g., for MulensData options.
     * _high-level fitting example where we don't care how complicated it is, we just want to make it simple and useful for the user_